metio/seb/content/posts/hugo-atom.md

   permalinkable = false
 ```

-Create a new layout, e.g. in `_default/list.atom.xml` with the following content:
+Create a new layout in `_default/list.atom.xml` with the following content:

 ```gotemplate
 {{ printf `<?xml version="1.0" encoding="utf-8"?>` | safeHTML }}